-- A. Appointed 16 December 2020. - B. The STI cash bonus payable in respect of a financial year is determined after the results for the year have been audited and performance reviews are completed and approved by the Nomination and Remuneration Committee and Board.
-The value disclosed for the 2021 financial year represents the cash payment made during the year in respect of the 2020 financial year plus an accrual for the bonuses currently expected to be paid in respect of the 2021 financial year. - C. The fair value of the performance rights with market related vesting conditions were valued using a Monte Carlo simulation model.
+3. The STI cash bonus payable in respect of a financial year is determined after the results for the year have been audited and performance reviews are completed and approved by the Nomination and Remuneration Committee and Board.
+The value recognised in Table 1 represents the cash payment in respect of the prior year, less the amount accrued in the prior year, plus the accrual for the current year entitlement.

+4. The fair value of the performance rights with market related vesting conditions were valued using a Monte Carlo simulation model.
 The use of a Monte Carlo Simulation model simulates multiple future price projections for both SCEE shares and the shares of the peer group against which they are tested.
 The performance rights with non-market related vesting conditions were valued using the Black-Scholes option model.
 The values derived from these models are allocated to each reporting period evenly over the period from grant date to vesting date.
 The amount recognised as an expense is adjusted to reflect the number of awards for which the related service and non-market performance conditions are expected to be met, such that the amount ultimately recognised as an expense is based on the number of awards that meet the related service and non-market performance conditions at the vesting date.
-The value disclosed is the fair value of the performance rights recognised in this reporting period.
-The credit recognised in the 2020 financial year was the result of a reversal of expenses recognised in previous financial years for performance rights which were no longer expected to meet the non-market performance conditions.
-In the 2021 financial year the vesting expectations for some of these performance rights changed and the previously reversed expense was again expectations for some of these performance rights during the year.
+The value disclosed in Table 1 is the fair value of the performance rights recognised in the financial year.